PoliTo-Rocket-Team/website-old/README.md

-# PoliTo Rocket Team Website
+# Old PoliTo Rocket Team Website

-Files of the PRT website, written in html, typescript, and scss.
+These are the source files of the old PRT website written in html, typescript, and scss.
+This repository is now archived: please refer to [website-new](https://github.com/PoliTo-Rocket-Team/website-new) for the new SvelteKit website.

 ## File structure